companieshouse/acsp-manage-users-web/README.md

 Instructions for adding initial data for development and testing, can be found [here](https://companieshouse.atlassian.net/wiki/spaces/IDV/pages/4517724334/Inugami+Test+Data)

-In addition to the above there is a seed script is included, [with guidance here](./tools/seed-acsp-data-mongo/README.md).
+In addition to the above there is a seed script is included, [with guidance and configuration options here](./tools/seed-acsp-data-mongo/README.md).r

 ### Helmet